Diamond Color Guide: What Is the Diamond Color Scale

 Lab-grown diamonds can and should be certified.
 It is inadvisable to purchase any diamond without diamond certification.

 Lab-grown diamonds occur in different colors, just as their mined counterparts do.
 Color is determined when a diamond is formed, either in a laboratory setting or in the ground.
-Therefore, diamonds should go through a color grading process and be evaluated on the other 4Cs, no matter their origin.
+Therefore, diamonds should go through a color grading process and be evaluated on the 4Cs, no matter their origin.